Leticia-SS/SQL-Project/README.md

 - **PythonQueries.py**: Python script for querying and analyzing the CSV data.
 - **JSON export/**: Directory with exported JSON files (if applicable).

-## Features

-- **Data Representation**: Various CSV files represent different facets of a company's operations, including employees, departments, projects, and salaries.
-- **Data Analysis**: Python script `PythonQueries.py` is used to query and analyze the data, providing insights into the company's structure and operations.

 ## Credits

-This project was developed by **[Your Name]** as part of a university assignment.
+This project was developed by me (**[Leticia-SS]**) as part of a university assignment.
 Special thanks to the course instructors and peers for their guidance and support.